searchdiscovery/client-jnj-ga4-dl-spec/events/reviews/complete_review.md

 # Complete Review

 Fire whenever a user completes a review.

+An [item](/schemas/item) object should be included, but not as a separate property or array.
+The keys and values of the item should be rolled into the base object being pushed...hence the spread operator syntax used in the JS code below.

 ## Javascript Code